 8. Contact an Expert if You’re Lost

 If you’re feeling stuck or don’t know where to begin, it might be worth it to pay an expert or hire a coach to get you past your obstacle.
-(You can book a session with me or one of our other Muse coaches right here.)

 9. Learn How to Answer the Most Common Interview Questions